drashland/website-v2/docs/rhum/v2.x/1_getting_started/4_migration_guide_to_v2.md

 - `.testPlan()`
 - `.asserts.*`

-This being said, Rhum is purely a test double module.
+This being said, Rhum is purely a test double library.

 The reasons for this are: